JuliaAI/MLJ.jl/README.md

 ### Contributing to MLJ

 MLJ is an ambitious project and we need all the help we can get!
-There are multiple ways you can contribute.
-The table below helps indicate where you can help and what are the subjective requirements in terms of Julia and ML expertise.
+There are multiple ways you can contribute; the table below helps indicate where you can help and what are the subjective requirements in terms of Julia and ML expertise.

 Julia | ML         | What to do
 ----- | ---------- | ----------